Mwinilunga

 Mwinilunga is a town in the North-Western Province of Zambia.
 It is the headquarters of Mwinilunga District, one of the province's eleven districts.

+Geography

 Location

 The town lies on the west bank of the West Lunga River, along the Chingola–Solwezi–Mwinilunga Road (T5 Road of Zambia), which continues north-westwards to Caianda, in Angola.
 Mwinilunga is located approximately 275 km, by road, west of Solwezi, the provincial capital.
 Another tarmacked state road (D286 Road of Zambia), leads south to Kabompo, the capital of Kabompo District.
 Kabompo town is approximately 247 km south of Mwinilunga.